Nishant43S/automation-app/aditional-files/README.md

-# it is command line programs that are used in this app
+# These are command line programs that are used in this app

 <ol>
   <li>Simple spammer</li>